This article is part of a larger series on POS Systems.

 - Online resources: Comprehensive online database of video tutorials walk you through everything from inputting an employee to configuring a new terminal.

 - Personalized implementation support: A dedicated account manager supports you in setting up your initial POS system.

 - Remote access: Support technicians can remotely access your POS to help troubleshoot problems.

 This same navigational mode can make administrative tasks a little tedious, though.
 Many manager functions need to be performed directly in a TouchBistro terminal.
 The administrative settings and reports are accessible via nested drop-down menus that look and function exactly like iPhone menus.
 This means you won’t have to run to the manager’s office to make a quick change to update a menu item or adjust the floorplan.
-It also means that editing a single menu item can take several taps using a touch-screen keyboard.
+It also means that editing a single inventory item can take several taps using a touch-screen keyboard.

-What Users Think of TouchBistro POS
+What Users Think

-- G2: It is listed as a 2021 Summer Leader, earning a rating of 4.5 of 5 from 88 user reviews.
+- G2: It is listed as a 2022 Winter Leader, earning a rating of 4.5 of 5 from around 90 user reviews.